-CIS 266 3.00 Photoshop 2
+CIS-266 3.00 Photoshop 2

 This class is designed for Photoshop users who want to broaden their understanding of the program's features.
 Students will develop skill in intermediate and advanced image creation and manipulation including special layers functions, filters and creating images for the web.
-Prerequisite: CIS-265 Photoshop 1 or instructor approval.